Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

-Once pointing is identified, \pne is triggered.
-In this section, we evaluate the performance of the model on the test data and in real-time predictions. \pne model was trained with dataset $\mathcal{P}$ as discussed in Section \ref{sec:pointing_direction}.
-Accuracy of the model over the test data is evaluated using Root Mean Square Error (RMSE) for the finger position and Mean Absolute Error (MAE) for yaw and pitch angles, all with respect to the measured ground-truth.
+Once pointing is identified, PointingNet-E is triggered.
+In this section, we evaluate the performance of the model on the test data and in real-time predictions.
+PointingNet-E model was trained with dataset $\mathcal{P}$ as discussed in Section \ref{sec:pointing_direction}.
+Accuracy of the model over the test data is evaluated using RMSE in \eqref{eq:Lpos} for the finger position and MAE in \eqref{eq:Ldir} for yaw and pitch angles, all with respect to the measured ground-truth.
+The hyper-parameters of \textit{PointingNet-E} were optimized to provide the lowest loss value over the test data.

 Table \ref{tb:pointing_estimation} presents an overall comparison of the proposed approach with various known models.
 First, we evaluate the pointing accuracy with state-of-the-art skeleton-based human pose estimation models including MediaPipe \cite{Lugaresi2019}, VNect \cite{mehta2017vnect} and OpenPose \cite{Osokin2018}.
 These models are pre-trained and used as provided through open-source distribution.
 While VNect and OpenPose offer spatial pose estimation of only the forearm, MediaPipe can provide spatial estimation of the finger as well.
 Hence, pointing is evaluated solely using forearm keypoints for the former two while using also the index finger for the latter.
-Human pose estimation models are not trained nor designated for the pointing estimation problem.
-Therefore, all results with these models yield poor direction accuracy.
-We note also that the position of the finger is given with respect to some unknown coordinate frame and cannot be transferred to the camera's coordinate frame as required.
-Hence, skeleton-based human pose estimation models are shown to be inadequate for pointing applications and cannot be used in practice for directing robots.
+Human pose estimation models are not explicitly designed for pointing tasks and, therefore, exhibit significant limitations in accurately determining pointing direction.
+Additionally, the fingertip position coordinates estimated by these models are often relative to some unknown reference frame, hindering their direct application in camera-centric coordinate systems required for robot guidance.
+Consequently, such skeleton-based human pose estimation models are deemed unsuitable for precise pointing estimation and robot directives.